multatronic/goto/README.md

 How to install:
 ```
-1) put g2dict in your /usr/local/bin or whatever
+1) put g2dict in your /usr/local/bin or wherever
    and symlink it to /bin/g2dict so you can use it anywhere

-2) copy the contents of goto.sh to your .bashrc/.zshrc/... file
+2) copy the contents of goto.sh to your .bashrc (or .zshrc or whatever) file

 3) open a new shell
 ```